Altair Computers and Accessories

 Pertec before it was ever released for sale to the public.
 This drive has the newer 8800b

 style face plate, is populated with the write-protect detection and LED indicator, and uses a newer

 buffer board design that utilizes ribbon cables with IDC connectors instead of hand-soldered conductors.
 The

 buffer board also includes the power supply components (other than the transformers) rather than using

 This link provides details about the first drive pictured and its restoration.

-door and handle, was also one of the first version of the FD-400.
 This cabinet has a user-installed modification that

 makes the power LED flicker when a disk is inserted and spinning.
 This allows the operator to verify a disk